-This is envisioned as a ten week paid summer project planned to be conducted from 5/11 - 7/17/2020, but eight or nine week periods may be negotiable, as might starting as early as 5/4.
-Hope students on this project are encouraged (perhaps even expected) to begin during the spring semester (CHEM 490 for 0 or 1 credit, or by tying this research to a related CHEM 256B Organic Chemistry II Laboratory elective independent synthesis project.)
+This is envisioned as an 8-10 week paid summer project conducted from May 16 - July 22, 2022.
+Exact number of weeks and start/end dates can be negotiated in advance, and COVID complications may alter these dates more substantially.
+Hope students on this project are expected to begin during the spring semester (CHEM 490 for 0 or 1 credit, or by tying this research to a related CHEM 256B Organic Chemistry II Laboratory elective independent synthesis project.)
 Likewise there is a definite expectation for all Hope students to continue the work into the Fall semester as well, unless we reach a different understanding in advance.

 This project is primarily intended for Hope College students.
 Applications from exceptional students from external institutions (particularly two-year college students considering transferring to Hope) may be considered if space and funding allow.

 Y. Yang, R.P.
 Hughes, I. Aprahamian, Near-Infrared Light Activated Azo-BF2 Switches, J. Am.
 Chem.
 Soc.
 2014, 136, 13190.